-- Degrees offered: doctorate in education (EdD); master of arts (MA) in education; MA in education with an emphasis in natural science and environmental education; MA in English as a second language (ESL); and MA in teaching, which provides initial licensure for new teachers. - Home to nationally recognized programs and centers, including second language teaching and learning, literacy, the Center for Global Environment Education, and the Center for Excellence in Urban Teaching. - The school's ESL program, the largest in Minnesota, is internationally recognized. - Licensure (including principal, superintendent, and special education director), certificate, and continuing education programs serve more than 8,000 educators annually. - 2008-2009 enrollment: 1,100 degree-seeking students, ranging in age from 21 to 74.
+- Degrees offered: doctorate in education (EdD); master of arts (MA) in education; MA in education with an emphasis in natural science and environmental education; MA in English as a second language (ESL); and MA in teaching, which provides initial licensure for new teachers. - Home to nationally recognized programs and centers, including second language teaching and learning, literacy, the Center for Global Environment Education, and the Center for Excellence in Urban Teaching. - The school's ESL program, the largest in Minnesota, is internationally recognized. - Licensure (including principal, superintendent, and special education director), certificate, and continuing education programs serve more than 8,000 educators annually. - 2010-2011 enrollment: 1,100 degree-seeking students.

-Admissions: 651-523-2900 or 1-800-753-9753
+School of Education Admissions: 651-523-2900 or 1-800-753-9753 gradprog@hamline.edu

-gradprog@hamline.edu